oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/provision-setup-oda/provision-setup-oda.md

 - This lab assumes you have logged into your to Oracle Cloud account.

-## Prerequisite: Set up the OIC service account
+## Task 1: Set up the OIC service account
    1. Login into the Oracle Cloud Account and click on the ![hamburger](images/hamburger.png) and select the **Identity & Security**

    ![identity-security](images/identity-security.png)